ranbureand/multilingual-experiment/readme.markdown

 + [Making Jekyll multilingual](https://sylvaindurand.org/making-jekyll-multilingual/ "Making Jekyll multilingual")
 + [Making a multilingual website with Jekyll collections](https://www.kooslooijesteijn.net/blog/multilingual-website-with-jekyll-collections "Making a multilingual website with Jekyll collections")

+## Afterword

+If you feel like sharing something or you have spotted something worth fixing, please feel free to [create an issue on GitHub](https://github.com/ranbureand/multilingual-experiment/issues): thoughts, critiques, suggestions are more than welcomed.

+Thank you!